Pumped up: Brady passes for 406 yards in return for Patriots

 At that moment, all was right again from Cambridge to Maine's coastline.

-Brady completed his first pass to his favorite target, Edelman, and he connected twice on New England's opening drive with Gronkowski, who sidestepped a couple of tacklers and looked like the indomitable "Gronk" as he bulled his way to the Cleveland 1 before Blount scored.
+Brady completed his first pass to his favorite target, Edelman, and connected twice on New England's opening drive with Gronkowski, who sidestepped a couple of tacklers and looked like the indomitable "Gronk" while bulling his way to the Cleveland 1.

-Brady went 4 of 5 — the incompletion was dropped — on the Patriots' opening drive and he was efficient on the second, which ended with his 7-yard TD pass to Bennett.

-The four-time Super Bowl champion arrived at FirstEnergy Stadium around 9:30 a.m. and after a quick stop in the locker room, walked onto the field wearing a red Patriots sweatshirt.
-He looked around at the empty seats and sat for a moment on New England's bench to reflect.
+It was a new beginning, a fresh start for Brady, who found comfort after so many months of angst.

+"It was fun to come out and play and fun to win," he said.
+"That's the most important thing."

 BROKEN BROWNS

-Kessler took a hard shot from Patriots linebacker Dont'a Hightower while trying to throw a swing pass to Duke Johnson at the Cleveland 10 late in the second quarter.
+Kessler took a hard shot from Patriots linebacker Dont'a Hightower while trying to throw a swing pass to Duke Johnson at the Cleveland 10.

-The pass was behind Johnson and skipped out of the end zone, giving the Patriots a safety and the Browns another quarterback headache.
-Kessler had to be helped up, and after being checked on the sideline, the third-round pick was taken to the locker room for X-rays and did not return.
+The pass was behind Johnson and skipped out of the end zone, giving the Patriots a safety.
+Jackson said Kessler did not break anything and his status will be addressed in the next few days.

+Charlie Whitehurst played the second half, but sustained a knee injury in the final minutes.

 JONES JETTISONED